Trump Administration Moves To Expand Logging In Nation's Largest National Forest

 A formal notice is expected to be published in the Federal Register later this week.

 The Forest Service says it will hold a series of public meetings on the proposal and open it to public comment through Dec.
-17.
+17, with a final decision by 2020.